rpsft/etlbox/README.md

 dest.Wait();
 ```

+#### Data Flow components

+There are a lot of data flow components that you can choose from to create a data flow that suits all your needs.

+You can choose between different sources and destination components. `DBSource` and `DBDestination` will connect to the most used databases (e.g. Sql Server, Postgres, MySql, SQLite). `CSVSource`, `CSVDestination` give you support for flat files - [based on CSVHelper](https://joshclose.github.io/CsvHelper/). `ExcelSource` allows you to read data from an excel sheet. `JsonSource` and `JsonDestination` let you read and write json from files or web service request. `MemorySource`, `MemoryDestinatiation` as well as `CustomSource` and `CustomDestination` will give you a lot flexibility to read or write  data directly from memory or to create your own custom made source or destination component.

+Once your data goes throug your data flow, it will be processed in-memory (either row-by-row or in batches), and there a lot of transformations you can choose from to transform your data.
+On a row-by-row basis, you can use the `RowTransformation` to modify each record with your custom written code.
+Data can be split within the flow by using a `Multicast` or joined with a `Mergejoin`.
+There is `Lookup` component to enrich your data with your existing master data.
+You can sort your data using the `Sort`.
+For operations that need to access your incoming data in whole there is the `BlockTransformation`.

+#### Designed for big data

+ETLBox was designed for performance and is able to deal with big amounts of data.
+All destinations do support Bulk or Batch operations.
+By default, every component comes with an input and/or output buffer.
+You can design your data flow that only batches or your data is stored in memory, which are kept in different buffers for every component to increase throughput.
+All operations can be execute asynchrounously, so that your processing will run only within separate threads.

 ### Control Flow - overview

 Control Flow Tasks gives you control over your database: They allow you to create or delete databases, tables, procedures, schemas or other objects in your database.
 With these tasks you also can truncate your tables, count rows or execute *any* sql you like.
 Anything you can script in sql can be done here - but with only one line of easy-to-read C# code.
 This improves the readability of your code a lot, and gives you more time to focus on your business logic.
 But Control Flow tasks are not restricted to databases only: e.g. you can run an XMLA on your Sql Server Analysis Service.